UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Composting enriches soil to improve water retention, reducing the need for irrigation and saving money on municipal water and garbage bills.

-We firmly believe that eco-conscious habits should also benefit your household budget.
+We firmly believe that eco-conscious habits should also directly benefit your household budget.
 When you regularly amend your garden beds with rich organic matter, the soil’s natural water retention drastically improves.
 According to the USDA Natural Resources Conservation Service, every 1% increase in soil organic matter can help soil hold up to 20,000 gallons of additional water per acre.
-This means you won’t have to run the sprinkler system nearly as often, actively lowering your municipal water bills during the scorching summer months.
-Buying fewer municipal garbage bags throughout the year is another distinct financial advantage when you divert heavy food scraps away from the trash.
-Every small choice adds up to help you reduce your overall home waste without sacrificing the health of your blooming landscape.
+This remarkable water retention means you won’t have to run the sprinkler system nearly as often, actively lowering your municipal water bills during the scorching summer months.
+Buying fewer municipal garbage bags throughout the year is another distinct financial advantage when you divert heavy, wet food scraps away from the trash.
+Every small, environmentally mindful choice adds up to help you reduce your overall home waste and supports your broader summer sustainable gardening efforts for a blooming landscape.

 Money-Saver: Using your homemade compost greatly reduces the need for expensive synthetic garden fertilizers, keeping more of your hard-earned money safely inside your wallet.